spdx/spdx-spec/docs/conformance.md

 and properties of a dataset, helping users understand and analyze the data more effectively.

-Conformance to the Dataset profile compliance point does not entail support for the Software, Licensing, Security, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Dataset profile compliance point only entails support for the Core profile.

 This compliance point facilitates interchange of the information about datasets produced by tools supporting SPDX.